Birdy

 ——

-Prototype Development and Testing: Built three functional mockups and conducted a three-week field test with six pairs of family users to evaluate the real-world user experience.
+Prototype Fabrication and Testing: Three working mockups were developed, and a three-week field test was conducted with six pairs of family users to evaluate the user experience in real-world environments.

 BIRDY: Handwriting-Based Digital Messaging Device